 - Great way to grow engagement with posts promoting the giveaway– comments, shares, and likes.

 - Good opportunity to grow organic Facebook likes.

 Even though you’re giving something away for free, it’s still important to have as little conversion friction as possible when it comes to compelling users to fill out a form.
 Running a giveaway through Facebook allows users to enter to win through a familiar, trusted platform that they are already using.
 You are capturing their attention through a site they are already on (so you don’t have to rely on enough entrants finding your website on their own).

 Additionally, even though you can’t require users to like your page on Facebook to enter the giveaway (per Facebook’s Terms of Service), they will likely be more compelled to like it if they know your business uses Facebook to give away prizes.

-Giveaways on their own already stand out from the standard post on Facebook, but there is some competition in many industries to make sure that your giveaway is more appealing to enter than others.
-Do a bit of competitor research by using Facebook’s search to look for posts from competitors about giveaways or contests.
-That can show you what your competition has done, the response, and may give you inspiration for what type of prize packages you should be putting together.
+Start by doing a bit of competitor research, if you haven’t recently, by using Facebook’s own search to look for posts from competitors about giveaways or contests.
+This will show what your competition has done, the audience response, and may give you inspiration for what types of prize packages you should put together for future giveaways.